-Currently, we are working on developing a new Action Plan for Learning Goal related to Human and Social Development which will revisit how we support students in solving conflicts with peers in school.
-We routinely work with students on how to 'keep a problem small' and how to take ownership for our own contributions to a problem, as a means of accepting responsibility and moving forward.
+We have developed a new Action Plan for Learning Goal related to Human and Social Development which focuses on the idea of WITS and how to 'keep a problem small.'
+We focus on how to take ownership for our own contributions to a problem, as a means of accepting responsibility and moving forward.